Dietikon railway station

-Dietikon station is not to be confused with Dietlikon railway station located in Dietlikon in the Glatt Valley (canton of Zürich).
+The station lies within fare zone 154 of the Zürcher Verkehrsverbund (ZVV).

 History

 The first station on the site was built by the Swiss Northern Railway in 1847, as part of their pioneering line from Zürich to Baden, and hence was one of the first railway stations in Switzerland.
 The original station building was constructed on the northern side of the railway line and still exists, albeit now used as a rail enthusiasts' club.

 The original station was replaced in the 1860s by a new building on the southern, city centre, side of the line.
 This in turn was replaced in the 1970s by the current large station building on the same side of the line.